dingtianding/dingtianding/README.md

 My name is Dean.
 I'm a full stack software engineer and web developer based in New York City.
 I have a passion for putting practical experiences and crazy ideas into accessible technology for everyone.

-- 🔭 I’m currently working on my personal projects.
-- 🌱 I’m currently learning Typescript and React Hooks.
+- 🌱 I’m currently learning Python and Typescripts.
 - 💬 Ask me about something to do in NYC
 - 📫 How to reach me: Email or Linkedin
 - ⚡ Fun fact: I have one dog, one cat and two chickens.